JJELO/HDMI2614BBBK4325_HTML.exe.gz.json/README.txt

-BisMyth client currently requires python 2.7.8 and pygame for python 2.7.8 to run.
+You need python 2.7.8.
+I repeat, you will need to install python 2.7.8 and use it from now on.
+To run the game you will also need to install pygame from here http://pygame.org/ftp/pygame-1.9.2a0.win32-py2.7.msi
+That download is for windows, if you need it for another os let me know.